YeahNotSewerSide/NumBuster-API/README.md

 # Second way:
   I have implemented all api requests in that api, so just find functions for registration use them and maybe you will get          	access_token, but really, use first way.
 There is little help: most of functions for registration start with v6_auth, Good Luck!

+# Now lets talk about api:
+	Main api file with all api functions is NumbusterAPI.py, in file signatures.py functions for creating signaturs for different requests.